 - PopSugar Moms – I liked the news roundups here the best.

-- Pregnant Fashionista – This blog has a great, fashion-focused approach to pregnancy.
-The author of this blog has a great eye, a rich taste, and details on all of the haute lines of maternity wear.
-She bore four children in six years, so she definitely knows her stuff.
+- Pregnant Fashionista – 2019 Update: Sadly, this blog is no more!
+It was a fabulous resource — a very fashion-focused approach to pregnancy.
+The lawyer author of this blog had a great eye, a rich taste, and details on all of the haute lines of maternity wear.
+She bore four children in six years, so she definitely knew her stuff.

 - Working Mother – I started getting this magazine before I was pregnant, and highly recommend it to every working mother.